lokotv2fyn/digitalnotebookproject/README.md

 And while doing so, I find that the way ChatGPT explains to me the different possible errors i actually learn how to look for errors.
 After a couple misfires from ChatGPT, and after I send the updated code 'we' managed to find the error and fix it.

+- Found a new bug though.
+When I push 'archive' on a second entry it unarchives something that has already been archived.

+And while explaining the error to ChatGPT it hit me, that this must be some sort of backwards-rubberducking.
+Since I am not *that* good at JavaScript yet, I am unintentionally explaining everything very simple.

 **Total: 30 minutes**

 ### Heres a [look on how things are going](https://digitalnotebookproject.netlify.app/).